p2peditor/CompGenerator/README.md

 By default, CompGenerator will assign a competitor number to each person, based on their order in your assignments file.
 These numbers are included on scorecards for each competitor as well as on the back side of their badge.

-However, if your assignments file has a column with the string `Number` in the header row, CompGenerator will use the values in that column instead.
+However, if your assignments file has a column with the label `Number` in the header row, CompGenerator will use the values in that column instead.
 Note that CompGenerator performs no checking of the values in this column to guarantee uniqueness or anything else.

 # 3. Staging

 Staging refers to the practice of dividing the solving stations at a competition into groups called "stages".
 This is at the organizer's discretion.
 Typically, stages are given colors such as "red" or "blue", and the physical solving stations have colored tablecloths to match.
 For competitions in larger physical spaces, dividing the solving stations into stages can greatly improve the logistics of running each round.

 CompGenerator does not force you to use stages.
-If your config file has a `stages` key containing the names, "tags", and number of solving stations of each stage, then it will use that information to distribute competitors in each competing group to the stages in a number of different ways.
+If your config file has a `stages` key (as described above), then it will use that information to distribute competitors in each competing group to the stages in one of three different methods: Round-Robin, Assigned, or Single Staging.

 ## 3.1 Round-Robin Staging